aisin-remote/S1AR/README.md

     php artisan key:generate
     ```

-4. Create the database 'siar-mysql' in mySQL and Migrate the database:
+4. Create the database 'siar-mysql' in mySQL and Migrate the database (before migrate db, change sqlsrv to local sqlsrv in env file. after that, you can change sqlsrv to AIIA-...):

     ```sh
     php artisan migrate